 - Legislative measures are precluded that, for law enforcement purposes, provide, as a preventive measure, for the general and indiscriminate retention of traffic and location data;

 - Limitations on the rights and obligations laid down in Arts.
 5, 6, and 9 of Directive 2002/58 must be assessed by measuring the seriousness of the interference entailed by such a limitation and by verifying that the importance of the public interest objective pursued by that limitation is proportionate to the seriousness of the interference;

-- A public authority’s access to a set of traffic or location data, that are liable to provide information regarding the communications made by a user of a means of electronic communication or regarding the location of the terminal equipment which he or she uses (and thus allow precise conclusions to be drawn concerning the private lifes of persons concerned), is in any event a serious interference with the fundamental rights enshrined in Arts.
+- A public authority’s access to a set of traffic or location data that are liable to provide information regarding the communications made by a user of a means of electronic communication or regarding the location of the terminal equipment which he or she uses (and thus allow precise conclusions to be drawn concerning the private lives of persons concerned), is in any event a serious interference with the fundamental rights enshrined in Arts.
 7 and 8 CFR;

 - Accordingly, only the objectives of combating serious crime or preventing serious threats to public security are capable of justifying the interference.